AleCisMar/COMETS/README.md

 # COMETS
 COMETS (COmpare METagenomeS)

 COMETS is an automated tool to compare multiple metagenomes.
-It can automatically process quality filters for raw reads, perform taxonomic classification, format taxonomic group tables (either Bacteria or Archaea or Eukaryota or Viruses) and output rarefaction curves, relative abundance, alpha diversity and NMDS Bray-Curtis dissimilarity plots.
+It can automatically process quality filters for raw reads, perform taxonomic classification, format taxonomic group tables (either Prokaryotes, Bacteria, Archaea, Eukaryota, Viruses or All) and output rarefaction curves, relative abundance, alpha diversity and NMDS Bray-Curtis dissimilarity plots.
+It can be run in a modular fashion, starting the whole process at any point or running one process at a time.

 ## Dependencies:
 * fastp (https://github.com/OpenGene/fastp)